henryl74/3d-artist-personal-website/README.md

 ## Media

-- All images in the website were provided by Cristian Leon.
+- All images in my website project were provided by Cristian Leon (the artist).

 ## Acknowledgements